 Your automobile’s check engine light might also come on if your spark plug wires are misfiring or your spark plugs are worn.
 You can go much longer between spark plug changes than you use to be able to, but this doesn’t mean the combustion system doesn’t need regular maintenance.
 The wires create the spark that fires up the plugs and without this combustion, your vehicle won’t start.
 If you’ve noticed your engine misfiring lately and your check engine light comes on, it could be your plugs or wires.

 Loose Gas Cap

 Finally, the cause of the check engine light warning could be something as simple as a loose gas cap.
 Hopefully, you didn’t screw the cap on tightly the last time you fuelled up, but your cap can also lose its seal over time.
-Check your gas cap to see if that’s the cause of the check engine light.
+Check your gas cap to see if that’s the cause of the CEL.
 If it isn’t, it’s best to have the issue diagnosed properly.
-As mentioned above, the sooner the problem is found the less expensive the repair, so don’t cause further damage by ignoring your check engine light.
+As mentioned above, the sooner the problem is found the less expensive the repair, so don’t cause further damage by ignoring your CEL.